-The purpose of the FOI Act gives people the ability to get information held by the Australian Government and its organisations.
+The FOI Act gives people the ability to get information held by the Australian Government and its organisations.
 Under the FOI Act, people can ask for documents the Australian Government has.
 People may not be able to get these documents if these documents need to protect essential public interests and private and business affairs of persons who the information relates to.

-All Freedom of Information requests must be referred to the Freedom of Information Coordinator in writing.
+All FOI requests must be referred to the Freedom of Information Coordinator in writing.